Synchronization in Anonymous Networks Under Arbitrary Dynamics

 The memory of a node can be split into three groups---\emph{main state}, \emph{port state}, and \emph{neighbor state}.
 Each node has a \emph{main state} that it stores in its main memory, which consists of the variables a node maintains that are not directly associated with any port.
 For each port there is a \emph{port state}, which stores variables directly associated with the port (for example, the local port label), and a \emph{neighbor state} for the variables that it pulled from the neighbor connected to the port.

-To ensure anonymity among nodes and their neighbors, each node associates with its neighbors through port labels $\ell$, noting that different nodes may connect to the same port over time.
-Each edge $(u,v)$ is assigned specific ports at both nodes $u$ and $v$.
-However, for convenience in the narrative, we may refer to a node $v$ connected to $u$ through port $\ell$ and use $u.\ell(v)$ to denote the {\em port label at node $u$ corresponding to the edge $(u,v)$}.
+For convenience in the narrative, we may refer to a node $v$ connected to $u$ through port $\ell$ and use $u.\ell(v)$ to denote the {\em port label at node $u$ corresponding to the edge $(u,v)$}.
 We also use $u.x$ to denote the value of {\em variable $x$ at $u$}.

-We assume each node is equipped with a mechanism to detect disconnections on its ports.
-When an edge connected to a node $u$ is disconnected, the {\em disconnection detector} adds the corresponding port label to a temporary set $D$.
-The set $D$ is reset to $\emptyset$ at the end of each activation of node $u$.

 An algorithm, including the synchronizer, is composed of multiple actions of the form $\langle label\rangle: \langle guard\rangle \to \langle operations\rangle$.
-An action is enabled if its guard (a boolean predicate) evaluates to true, and a node is said to be enabled if it has at least one enabled action.
+An {\em action is enabled} if its guard (a boolean predicate) evaluates to true, and a {\em node} is said to be {\em enabled} if it has at least one enabled action.
 The scheduler controls the stages when an enabled node is activated and picks exactly one enabled action at the node to execute at the given stage.
-We will show later in Section~\ref{sec:algorithm} that our synchronizer algorithm ensures that we only have one enabled action per node at any stage $t$.
+Our synchronizer algorithm will ensure that we only have one enabled action per node at any stage $t$.